Standing in the Doorway: Critical reception

+Other versions

+The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996-1997), released on January 27, 2023, contains a version of the original album track remixed by Michael Brauer as well as two studio outtakes of the song and a live version from 1998.

 Live performances

 Between 2000 and 2017, Bob Dylan performed the song 58 times in concert on the Never Ending Tour.
 A live version performed in Osaka, Japan on March 6, 2001 was made available to stream on Dylan's official website in October 2001.
 Dylan also performed the song live at Stage 6, Ray-Art Studios in Canoga Park, California on July 18, 2002 for a concert sequence in the film Masked and Anonymous.
 The performance was ultimately not included in the film but was made available as a bonus track on DVD and Blu-ray releases.
-The live debut occurred at the Roseland Theater in Portland, Oregon on June 15, 2000 and the last performance (to date) took place on April 1, 2017 at Stockholm Waterfront in Stockholm, Sweden, a concert immediately following the ceremony where Dylan accepted his Nobel Prize in Literature.
+A live performance from a concert in London, England on October 6, 2000 was included on The Bootleg Series Vol. 17: Fragments – Time Out of Mind Sessions (1996–1997).
+The live debut of the song occurred at the Roseland Theater in Portland, Oregon on June 15, 2000 and the last performance (to date) took place on April 1, 2017 at Stockholm Waterfront in Stockholm, Sweden, a concert immediately following the ceremony where Dylan accepted his Nobel Prize in Literature.

 In popular culture

+Oscar Isaac sings part of the song live on camera in the 2018 film Life Itself.

 Actress/singer Rita Wilson references the song in her 2020 single "I Wanna Kiss Bob Dylan", which includes the lines: "Would his kisses be long like his six minute songs on Time Out of Mind / I want to kiss Bob Dylan / In a doorway standing in the moonlight".
 She also included it on a Spotify playlist of her favorite romantic Dylan songs.